anthonyborriello/weather-util-web/README.md

 # weather-metar
-A web interface for the linux app weather
+A simple web result for the linux app weather-util